-In 2011, US Census Bureau stated that 24% of children under the age of 5 were routinely cared by a grandparent.
-Complementing that, on 2012 MetLife stated that when asking grandparents their reasons for providing care to grandchildren 58% answered “because I enjoy doing it”.
+In 2011, US Census Bureau stated that 24% of children under the age of 5 were routinely cared for by a grandparent.
+Complementing that, in 2012 MetLife stated that when asking grandparents their reasons for providing care to grandchildren 58% answered: “because I enjoy doing it”.

 For a kid, having a grandparent around means having the perfect companion for fun, creativity, and imagination.
 Not only can they introduce your little one to more interactive games they wouldn’t have learned otherwise, but they will also play the imaginative dress-up games as well.

 When parents might feel a bit overwhelmed with all the responsibilities, grandparents are there to remind the family to remain light-hearted and enjoy the joys of life.
 According to the American Grandparents Association, 72% of grandparents think being a grandparent is the single most important and satisfying thing in their lives!

 Grandparents also give your little one a wider understanding of where they come from by sharing their values, cultural heritage, and family history.
 Sometimes it’s easier for a kid to listen to their grandparent than any other adult.
 Their tremendous amount of experience makes them the perfect storytellers; especially when it comes to telling anecdotes about your younger self!

 Grandparents also provide your little one with a sense of security.
 Being their parents’ parents makes them wise and reliable in the eyes of your kid; allowing them to develop a close relationship from very early on.
 Studies have also shown that having a close relationship with a grandparent has positive effects during the teenage years; a time when your child might go through behavioral and social changes and needs an extra ear.